hytel/spherical-tools/README.md

 ![alt text](docs/cubemap_png.jpg?raw=true "Converted Cubemap PNG")

 This is the "unfolded" image which looks essentially like you would imagine: six images for each side of an unfolded cube.
-The unfolded format can be used by some applications directly, but it also is useful as a format that you can edit in before reformatting as a DDS file for runtime.
+The unfolded format can be used by some applications directly, but it also is useful as a format that you can edit before finally converting it to a DDS file for use in a runtime environment.
 If you do edit the unfolded cubemap image, image_to_cubemap can also convert the edited unfolded cubemap image directly into a DDS file with the -u option:

 ./image_to_cubemap -u ./cubemap_one_editted.png

-When using the utility with the -u flag, the source image is expected to be an unfolded cubemap image, not an equirectangular stitched photo.
-The only output is then a DDS runtime cubemap file with the same path/prefix.
-Here's what the edited unfolded image without the photographer looks like:
+When using the image_to_cubemap utility with the -u flag, the source image is expected to be an unfolded cubemap image, not an equirectangular stitched photo.
+The only output is then a DDS runtime cubemap file with the same file path/prefix.
+Here's what the edited unfolded image without the photographer might looks like:

 ![alt text](docs/cubemap_edited.jpg?raw=true "Edited unfolded cubemap image")